HKUDS/LightRAG/README.md

 ### Step-2 Generate Queries

-We extract tokens from both the first half and the second half of each context in the dataset, then combine them as the dataset description to generate queries.
+We extract tokens from the first and the second half of each context in the dataset, then combine them as dataset descriptions to generate queries.

 <details>
 <summary> Code </summary>

 ```python
 tokenizer = GPT2Tokenizer.from_pretrained('gpt2')